Benson-Gikonyo/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 Task 3: Write a script that prints the first argument passed to it:

     If no arguments are passed to the script, print “No argument”

+Task 4: Write a script that prints two arguments passed to it, in the following format: “ is ”